MaryamHaghighat/PathProfiler/common/README.md

 ```

 * `read_region_ds(location, downsample, tile_size, normalize=True, downsample_level_0=False)` <br>
-Return RBG image and alpha channel (RGB, A) of the ROI by downsampling slide from the best level.
+Returns a tuple of pixel data and alpha mask of the ROI at the specified downsampled factor with respect to level 0.
-In many slides, the number of "level" and "level_downsamples" are not necessarily consistent, i.e.  2^level ≠ level_downsample[level].
-This method finds the best (closest) available level to get the ROI based on downsample factor.

 ```
 Parameters: